Javier-varez/AppTemplate/README.md

 This project is a C++ application template for small embedded ARM Cortex-M MCUs.

 After cloning make sure to update the following fields:
-  * Update the `APPLICATION_NAME` variable in CMakeLists.txt with the name of your application
+  * Update the `APPLICATION_NAME` variable in CMakeLists.txt with the name of your application.
+  * Update the `CHIP_NAME` variable in CMakeLists.txt with the target chip.
+You can see available targets with `postform_rtt --list-chips`.
   * Update the `memory.ld` linker script to point to your RAM and FLASH memories.
   * Update the systick frequency in `systick_config.h`.
   * Write your own code and have tons of fun!